winne27/fhem.js/README.md

     socket.emit('getReadingOnce',{unit: 'unit-name', reading: 'reading-name'});
     socket.emit('getReadingOnChange',{unit: 'unit-name', reading: 'reading-name'});

 For catching the response define a listener with label 'value' or 'reading' in the first case and label 'device' in the second case.
+Furthermore prograns can listen on 'requestError'.

 Java example: